82siha1mpg/3DCityVisualization/README.md

 * Visualize 3D city model of the whole USA (nearly 125 million buildings) with LOD1 building models on a Web-Based platform to access and examine it effortlessly.

 # Data Used in this project
-* This study is conducted for data of “The United States”.
+* This study is conducted on the data of CityModel Lod1 data of “The United States”.
 * Source of Data: https://github.com/opencitymodel/opencitymodel

 # Prerequisites